 - App Updates: Send your users an in-app message highlighting your app's newest features, or encourage users on older versions to update the app.
 If you just added a new page or have some new content, make sure to include a Deep Link so that they can find it quickly.

 - Ongoing Promotions: If you have a promotion that users can take advantage of at any time — such as a discount for inviting a friend or for taking a survey — an in-app message serves as a convenient reminder.

 These experiences are typically hard-coded by app developers and cannot be updated without custom development and app store updates.
 With In-App Automation, you create and update these on the fly in the Airship dashboard, without custom development.

 In-app automation refers to messages that are cached on users' devices and displayed when your users meet certain conditions within your app.
-See: Intro to Automation.
+See: In-App Automation.

 Message CenterMessage Center is both a place in your app where you can display persistent rich messages, including HTML, video, etc., and a message type.
 Similar to email, Message Center represents both the medium (the in-app inbox) and the message type (the messages you send to a message center).

 Message content is hosted by Airship, and you can choose to display the messages and the message lists any way you wish, according to the look and feel of your app.
 We do our part by hosting the rich content, alerting users of new content via push notifications, and managing the state (read, unread, deleted, etc.) of each user's messages.